Erection date: 1963

 In this building was the legation for the ministers from the Republic of Texas to the Court of St. James, 1842 - 1845.

 The plaque was erected on the initiative of Sir Alfred Bossom MP, then president of the Anglo-Texan Society.
 It was unveiled by former Texas governor Price Daniel, Sr. Also present were Graham Greene, of the Society and Tony Berry, a descendant of Berry Bros. & Rudd, the wine merchants next door who were landlords the Texas legation.
 Note that ambassadors to Britain are officially ambassadors to the Court of St. James's which includes the monarch and a group of diplomats.

 2012: Time Out have a good post on this plaque.

 The plaque is in the passage-way to the left of building.
 Some good information about this plaque and the location at Unique Places.

-The paintwork on the whole ground floor of this building has an aged quality which is either deliberate or evidence of centuries of painting without sufficient preparation.
+The paintwork on the whole ground floor of this building, the oldest wine shop in London, has an aged quality which is either deliberate or evidence of centuries of painting without sufficient preparation.
 We visited again in July 2012 to see a team of painters working on the frontage, applying yet another layer.